Buyer's Choice Award Winner

 Is Choice Home Warranty legit?

-Yes, Choice Home Warranty is a legitimate home warranty company.
+Yes, Choice Home Warranty is a legitimate home warranty company that has been in business for over 15 years.
 It has lower starting costs than some other home warranty companies, and it offers occasional specials, like providing the first month of coverage at no charge.
 Overall, we think Choice Home Warranty is worth considering.

 Choice Home Warranty Reviews